 regulated by provincial legislation.
 The dental hygiene process of care

-encompasses treatment assessment, planning, implementation, and evaluation.
+encompasses treatment assessment, diagnosis, planning, implementation, and evaluation.

 Registered dental hygienists work in various settings including general and specialty dental offices, dental hygiene practices, residential care facilities, hospitals, community health agencies and educational institutions.
 The scope of dental hygiene practice is expanding with increased opportunities for employment in non-traditional settings.
 Registered dental hygienists in B.C. may also practice as self-employed contractors or as an independent owner if they meet conditions for self-employment and current tax laws.

 The UFV Dental Hygiene Diploma program is designed to prepare individuals to practice dental hygiene in both clinical practice and community-based settings.
 Graduates will have the knowledge, skills, attitudes and values necessary to function within the scope of dental hygiene practice according to Regulations of the College of Dental Hygienists of British Columbia.